PeterSommerlad/CPPCourseIntroduction/exercises/exercise03.md

 # Exercise 3.
-Counting Input Elements
-In this exercise you will...

-  - implement various character counting algorithms.
-  - use the input operator (`>>`) to read different types from `std::istream`.
-  - figure out how when the input operator (`>>`) skips white-space characters and how to avoid that skipping.
-  - this is a precursor to the next exercise, where we solve these problems without loops.
+Counting again - without loops

+This exercise repeats the problems of the last exercise.
+However, now you need to solve the task without writing a loop of your own, but by using iterators and algorithms of the standard library.
+One function you might need to know about is `std::distance()` that takes two iterators forming a range and returns the number of elements in that range.
+Using distance is convenient for counting all elements in a range.

+If you are unsure about the correct solution, start out with encapsulating it in a function and write unit tests first using `std::stringstream` objects as input and output substitutes.
+Create all solutions by using algorithms instead of loops.
+If you can not achieve that, please ask your supervisor for tips.

 **Hints:**

-  - Please consult your cppreference.com on `iostreams` to figure out which member function to use, if the input operator `>>` doesn’t help with solving the problem.
-  - Like in the previous exercise start with a CUTE Project and implement the functions and tests directly in the `Test.cpp` file.
+  - Like in the previous exercises start with a CUTE Project and implement the functions and tests directly in the `Test.cpp` file.
 Afterwards, when you are happy with your code you can separate the tests and the implementation as described above.
-  - You should use an `std::istringstream` to provide your input from in test cases.
-  - Do not forget to write unit tests for the following cases:
-    - How does your functional core behave with empty input?
-    - Do you always get the result you are expecting?
-  - Try not to store too much of the input
-  - All the counting programs should look quite similar in structure
-  - If you experience problems because your program does not terminate properly try to shut down your program using the red box in the Console window it is running within Cevelop
-  - It can cause to hang your Cevelop IDE on some of the platforms (Mac).
-When that happens, you need to kill your own program from a terminal window or task manager/system monitor/activity monitor.
-This should make Cevelop usable again.
-If all fails, you might need to restart Cevelop as well

 ## a) charc: Count non-whitespace char